Sociology Index Editor: Rajrathnam V P Tweet Guide: Prof Son-Ung Kim Eco-tourism

 Sociology of Disability - Disability is a "disadvantage or restriction of activity caused by a contemporary social organization which takes no or little account of people who have physical impairments and thus excludes them from participation in the mainstream of social activities." - Michael Oliver

-Sociology of Rape - The study of rape or sexual assault has grown greatly since the late 1960s due to feminist activists.
+Sociology of Rape - The study of rape or sexual assault has grown greatly since the late 1960s due to feminism and feminist activists.
 Rape is a social harm directly touching a number of women and in many ways, impacts nearly all women.
 In Mill's terms, Rape is a social problem, or issue, that effects all of society.

 Military Sociology - Military Sociology examines the impact of the military on society as well as the impact of society on the military.
 Sociological concepts, principles, and theories used in the study of the military.
 The military as a social institution.
 Contemporary military issues, situations, and problems